aimms/how-to/ContentIndex.rst

 Welcome to How-To
 ============================
-AIMMS How-To webiste is a knowledge base for everyone involved in projects that use AIMMS, including developers, network administrators, application end-users, and business process stakeholders.
+AIMMS How-To website is a knowledge base for everyone involved in projects that use AIMMS, including developers, network administrators, application end-users, and business process stakeholders.

 You'll find tutorials, best practices, and practical guidance for using AIMMS Optimization Tooling, including help topics in mathematical modeling, solvers, AIMMS Language,